Apps that make life more accessible

 Some apps will have this function as part of the app, like train or airline apps.
 Other apps might come with your phone, like Apple Wallet.

 There are some apps that help around the home.
-This could be anything from food shopping and prescription delivery apps to apps that connect to tech in the home, like heating systems, lights or devices such as Amazon Echo and Google Home.
+This could be anything from food shopping and prescription delivery apps to apps that connect to tech in the home, like heating systems, lights or devices.

-Ask your bank if they have an app to make it easier to manage your money from home and avoid needing to call or go to a branch.
-This can also help if you need to report a stolen or lost card but cannot call.
+Apps make it easier to manage your money.
+It avoids needing to call or go to a branch.
+They can also help if you need to report a stolen or lost card but cannot call.

 Ask your bank about accessible services